misotanni/misotanni.github.io/fjs/en/crash.md

 The first is the ability to quickly convert back and forth between an **interval in staff notation** (without enharmonic equivalence) and the **number of steps by fifths** which is required to build that interval.
 For example, a **major second** is **+2** fifths, because reaching the major second requires 2 steps by fifths in the clockwise direction: C-G-D. Similarly a **minor third** is **-3 fifths**, because reaching it requires 3 steps by fourths, which are fifths in the anticlockwise direction: C-F-B♭-E♭.
 Each interval in staff notation has one unique number of steps by fifths corresponding to it.
 You must be able to perform this conversion and the backwards conversion, ideally quickly.

 The second is the ability to prime-factorize a rational number.
 Much like any **positive integer** can be uniquely factorized into primes with **natural number** exponents (this is the Fundamental Theorem of Arithmetic), any **positive rational number** can be uniquely factorized into primes with **integer** exponents.
 I will humorously dub this the Fundamental Theorem of Harmony.
 For example, the number 6/5 factorizes to 2<sup>1</sup> 3<sup>1</sup> 5<sup>-1</sup> and no other factorization exists.
 (Given that this is a crash course, the mathematical details of this fact will be omitted, but of course [they are available](math.html) for the curious reader.
-From this point onwards, the symbol (\*) will indicate a reference to the mathematics page.)
+Anywhere in this course where a mathematical fact is taken for granted, look for a proof in the mathematics page.)

 The third is taking the reduced form of an interval.
 In practice, it consists of multiplying or dividing a number by 2 until the result is between 1 (inclusive) or 2 (exclusive); this process reflects our perception of *octave equivalence*, the tendency to perceive pitches off by an interval of 2/1 (the octave) as equivalent.
 For example, 7/1 becomes 7/4, and 1/6 becomes 4/3.
 The reduced form is given by the formula: